orb-lang/espalier/doc/md/espalier/grammar.md

 a Node\.
 If the `metas` parameter has a key corresponding to `id`, then it must return a function taking two parameters:

-   \- node   :  The node under construction, which will already have the
+   - node   :  The node under construction, which will already have the `first`, `last`, and `str` fields\.
-               =first=, =last=, and =str= fields\.

-   \- offset :  The offset, which indicates how much to add to the =str=
-               field to get the actual offset into the string\.
+   - offset :  The offset, which indicates how much to add to the `str` field to get the actual offset into the string\.

        This is zero by default and is used to parse a string piecewise\.

 Which must return that same node, decorated in whatever fashion is appropriate\.